 *Kilowatt – A unit of power equal to 1,000 watts.

-KEYS contributed approximately $240,000 of its British Petroleum settlement funding to the City of Key West to help fund the installation of solar arrays at City Hall on White Street.
-The project included installing 216 327-watt* panels spanning 1,900 square feet of surface area on structures adjacent to City Hall.
-The power generated by the solar panels will be used to power City Hall.
+KEYS contributed approximately $240,000 from its British Petroleum settlement to the City of Key West to support the installation of solar arrays at City Hall on White Street.
+The project added a 60-kilowatt solar system on structures adjacent to the building.
+All of the energy produced by the solar panels is used to power City Hall.